 During Colin’s freshman year at New Philadelphia High School, a concern about scoliosis was raised during a routine sports physical.
 His parents, Chad and Christa, followed up and Colin began to wear a nighttime brace.
 But, after six months, X-rays showed his spine had a 60 degree curvature and surgery was recommended.

-Although Colin was not in pain, Dr. William Schrader, a pediatric orthopedic surgeon at Akron Children’s Hospital, said the scoliosis could worsen and start affecting Colin’s breathing.
+Although Colin was not in pain, Dr. William Schrader, a pediatric orthopedic surgeon at Akron Children’s, said the scoliosis could worsen and start affecting Colin’s breathing.

 Back surgery was a “daunting” decision, said Chad.